ViktoriyaVelikova/Book-Project/README.md

 About The Project
 ------------
 It is a application where users can sell, buy or donate books.
-There are three of users:
+There are three types of users:
  * Ordinary users - can sell, buy books, manage their books
  * Libraries - can add announcements in section and manage them
  * Administrator - has full rights to all features